 - This warranty only covers HHT appliances that are purchased through an HHT authorized dealer or distributor.
-A list of HHT authorized dealers is available on the HHT branded websites. - This warranty is only valid while the HHT appliance remains at the site of original installation. - Contact your installing dealer for warranty service.
+A list of HHT authorized dealers is available on the HHT branded websites. - This warranty is only valid while the HHT appliance remains at the site of original installation. - This warranty is only valid in the country in which the HHT authorized dealer or distributor that sold the appliance resides. - Contact your installing dealer for warranty service.
 If the installing dealer is unable to provide necessary parts, contact the nearest HHT authorized dealer or supplier.
 Additional service fees may apply if you are seeking warranty service from a dealer other than the dealer from whom you originally purchased the product. - Check with your dealer in advance for any costs to you when arranging a warranty call.
 Travel and shipping charges for parts are not covered by this warranty.